rvillaester/robot-exercise/README.md

 ###### Preparations
 1. Create a file with .rc extension and put it under instructions folder.
 2. Each of these files contains list of commands that the robot will execute
-3. One command in each line
+3. One command per line
 4. The filename sans the extension will be the robot name.
 This is to distinguish which robot execute which command.
     - format will be <robot_name>.rc
     - e.g rey.rc